Dodge Journey: 2020 model year changes

 For the 2020 model year, the Dodge Journey was available in two trim levels: base SE Value and "up-level" Crossroad.
 All 2020 Journey models were powered by a 2.4-liter inline-four gasoline engine producing 173 horsepower and 166 lb-ft of torque, with a four-speed automatic transmission, and available with front wheel drive.
 The optional 3.6-liter Pentastar Variable Valve Timing (VVT) V6 gasoline engine, six-speed automatic transmission, and the option for all-wheel drive were discontinued.
 Journey models featured standard three-row, seven-passenger seating, which was previously optional on base trim levels.
 Available options and packages have been revised.
 In addition, the Journey (as well as the Dodge Grand Caravan) were not available in states with California emissions requirements for the 2020 model year.
 2020 was the final model year for the Journey, with Dodge citing the decision to transition to a performance brand.

 Second generation

 Although the Journey was discontinued in the United States after the 2020 model year, a second-generation Journey, a rebadged GAC GS5, was sold in Mexico starting in 2022.
-It’s worth emphasizing that this model is unrelated to the original JC49 Journey and is not sold in the U.S. or Canada.
+The model is unrelated to the original JC49 Journey and is not sold in the U.S. or Canada.